wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-management-portal-v1.md

 > [AZURE.NOTE] You can also use the HDInsight .NET SDK to enable Remote Desktop on a cluster.
 Use the **EnableRdp** method on the HDInsight client object in the following manner: **client.EnableRdp(clustername, location, "rdpuser", "rdppassword", DateTime.Now.AddDays(6))**.
 Similarly, to disable Remote Desktop on the cluster, you can use **client.DisableRdp(clustername, location)**.
 For more information on these methods, see [HDInsight .NET SDK Reference](https://msdn.microsoft.com/zh-cn/library/azure/dn469975.aspx).
 This is applicable only for HDInsight clusters running on Windows.

-> [AZURE.NOTE] Once RDP is enabled for a cluster, you must refresh the page before you can connect to the cluster.
+> <p>Once RDP is enabled for a cluster, you must refresh the page before you can connect to the cluster.

 **To connect to a cluster by using RDP**